Santa Cruz de la Zarza: Climate

 The climate of Santa Cruz de la Zarza is Mediterranean/Continental.
 The winters are cool, with average temperatures lower than 5 °C, night frosts very frequent and occasional snowfall (three or four a year).
-The summers are hot, with average temperatures higher than 24 °C in July and August, with peak can reach 35 °C. The thermal oscillation daily is about 10 °C.
+The summers are hot, with average temperatures higher than 24 °C in July and August, with peaks reaching 35 °C. The daily thermal oscillation is about 10 °C.

 History

 The oldest remains of this village date back to the second Iron Age, namely the necropolis of Las Esperillas.
 Since antiquity it has been an important center for communications and a defensive post of the Romans as well as the Visigoths and Arabs, given its dominant position over the Tagus Valley.
 It was ceded to the Order of Santiago before 1175, established there after the confirmation of Pope Alexander III on this date, as an encomienda.
-In 1242 it grew in importance under the leadership of Rodrigo Iñiguez, head of the encomienda of his name and in 1253, the Master of the Order of Santiago, Don Pelayo Pérez Correa granted the village a charter.
+In 1242 it grew in importance under the leadership of Rodrigo Iñiguez, head of the encomienda of his name, and in 1253, the Master of the Order of Santiago, Don Pelayo Pérez Correa granted the village a charter.